The quartz monitor crystal is essential for a quartz crystal-based measurement and control system.

 Some of the industries that use this process in their production processes: optical, semiconductor, solar cell, and thin film display (OLED).

-Get a longer live of your quartz monitor crystal by selection the appropiate electrode.
+Get a longer live of your quartz monitor crystal by selection the appropriate electrode.

 - 6MHz Quartz crystal sensors compatible with INFICON monitor, cotroller and microbalance.